getodk/docs/odkx-src/injected-interfaces-methods.rst

   - timestamp: The ODK Timestamp string used to represent dateTime and date values.
 It is an iso8601-style UTC date extended to nanosecond precision: yyyy-mm-ddTHH:MM:SS.sssssssss.
-This value is assumed to be UTC and the value is assumed to be in the AD calendar (no BC dates please!).
+This value is assumed to be UTC and the value is assumed to be in the AD calendar (no BC dates please).
     'date' types use T00:00:00.000000000 for the time portion of the timestamp.

-  **Returns**: A Javascript Date() object.
+  **Returns**: A JavaScript Date() object.

-Convert an ODK Timestamp string to a Javascript Date() object.
+Convert an ODK Timestamp string to a JavaScript Date() object.

 NOTE: This method discards the nano fields.